Parenting arrangements after separation

 The words 'custody' and 'access' aren't used anymore.
 Decisions made are about where children live (residence) and when they spend time with their other parent (contact).
 Sometimes decisions are also made about children spending time with other family members, like grandparents.

-The law has changed about the rights and responsibilities of parents.
+The law outlines the rights and responsibilities of parents.

 - Parents are expected to share the responsibility of their children, even if the children live mostly with one parent, although this doesn't always work out.